michaelmuenzer/skybookmarks/README.md

-## TODO: What is it?

-Social bookmarking
-- Store copy of webpage on [Skynet](https://support.siasky.net/the-technology/developing-on-skynet).
-Booksmarks always representing what people saw.

-Store web-pages persistent forever
-Store bookmarks at SkyID + changeable bookmarks Content record library:
+# Skybookmarks

+Skybookmarks is a decentralized social bookmarking website built on [Skynet](https://support.siasky.net/the-technology/developing-on-skynet).
+You can conveniently login with your SkyID and discover stored bookmarks of other users.

+The following user actions are stored in the [Content record library](https://github.com/SkynetLabs/content-record-library):
-- Save bookmarks
+- Save bookmark
-- Record changes of bookmarks
+- Bookmark name update

+## Video Demo
+TODO

+## Live Demo

 You can access the latest deployed version on https://025hekt.hns.siasky.net/.
 It is set-up using [Github actions](https://blog.sia.tech/automated-deployments-on-skynet-28d2f32f6ca1) and [HNS](https://support.siasky.net/key-concepts/handshake-names).